-Classification-based therapy no better for back painFebruary 21st, 2012 in Diseases, Conditions, Syndromes
+Classification-based therapy no better for back painFebruary 21, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- Treatment of patients with lower back pain (LBP) using a classification-based physical therapy approach shows no statistically significant superiority to treatment with usual physical therapy care, according to a study published online Feb.
 13 in Spine.